senthilkumar979/kalanchiyam/task.md

 Supabase SQL: Write and run SQL commands to create a profiles table to store user metadata linked to auth.users.

-The table should have id, full_name, and avatar_url fields.
+The table should have id, name, and avatar_url fields.

 Enable Row Level Security (RLS) on this table.